More Black NFL retirees win dementia cases in rescored tests

 "Men who are homeless, men who originally signed up but their cognitive function changed, men who are divorced or isolated — we are going to go looking for them," said Amy Lewis, Jenkins' wife.

-The couple, once critical of class counsel Chris Seeger for his response to the issue, now work with him to spread the word.
+The couple, once critical of class counsel Chris Seeger for his response to the issue, now works with him to spread the word.

 Seeger — lead lawyer for the nearly 20,000 retired players, who negotiated the settlement with the NFL — has apologized for initially failing to see the scope of the racial bias.
 He vowed in a recent interview to "make sure the NFL pays every nickel they should."